Address: 562 Hopkins Crandall Road, Smyrna, NY 13464

 Please NO PETS!
 While we absolutely love animals, pets are not permitted on center grounds under any circumstances--this includes in your car!
 Even if your pet makes no noise, our wolves will smell them and become extremely agitated.
 We are a sanctuary and are committed to providing our animals with a stress-free environment.
 Anyone bringing pets will be asked to park at the bottom of our driveway and walk up the hill to the center.
 Thank you for your understanding and compliance.

-For privately scheduled visits (school/camp field trips, youth groups, scouts, etc.) we also offer:
+For privately scheduled visits for groups of 20 or more (school/camp field trips, youth groups, scouts, etc.) we also offer:

 + solar and wind education

 + Native American Indian Tipi programs/storytelling